 Especially when it comes to major prophetic declarations that come around election time and when discussing the future direction of nations, particularly the United States of America, one of the only two nations on the planet that matter (the other being Israel, of course).

 I remember in the 2008 election cycle having friends on BOTH sides of the political aisle posting their stuff on Facebook (back then it was called “their wall” instead of their “timeline”) about how their candidate was the one God was raising up as His instrument.
 Admittedly I had a larger majority of Republican friends than Democrats and I didn’t even know what a Libertarian was in those days.
-But one thing that a lot of people all over the spectrum were sharing was one prophet bending over backwards to be an apologist for Barack Obama and trying to convince everybody to give him a chance and take at face-value presidential nominee Obama’s claims to be a Christian.
+But one thing that a lot of people all over the spectrum were sharing was one prophet bending over backward to be an apologist for Barack Obama and trying to convince everybody to give him a chance and take at face-value presidential nominee Obama’s claims to be a Christian.

-Incidentally this particular prophet has since admitted disillusionment with the president that he prophesied was God’s man for this season of America’s history.
-But what is interesting is that this same man prophesied that California would have a big earthquake six months after Japan’s earth quake in 2011.
+Incidentally, this particular prophet has since admitted disillusionment with the president that he prophesied was God’s man for this season of America’s history.
+But what is interesting is that this same man prophesied that California would have a big earthquake six months after Japan’s earthquake in 2011.
 Since the internet already had several field days with that one, I’ll move on.

 One slightly amusing question does emerge about Christians prophesying over opposing candidates: how can God be saying the opposite thing to two different people if He’s really speaking to them both?